weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 - As it uses a third-party API, you will need an API key.
 - **Its usage may incur costs**.
-    - Please check the vendor pricing (e.g. check Google Vertex AI pricing), especially before vectorizing large amounts of data.
+    - See the vendor pricing (e.g. check Google Vertex AI pricing), especially before vectorizing large amounts of data.
 - This module is available on Weaviate Cloud (WCD).
 - Enabling this module will enable the [`nearText` search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
 - Model names differ between Vertex AI and AI Studio.